-Do you have a Korean friend on facebook or perhaps a Korean boyfriend or girlfriend?
+Do you have a Korean friend on Facebook or perhaps a Korean boyfriend or girlfriend?
 If so, there comes at least one time a year when knowing how to say “happy birthday” in Korean will come in handy.
-The standard way to say this is “saengil chukhahaeyo” (in Hangul: 생일 축하해요) which you would use when talking to someone older or someone you’re not super close with.
+The standard way to say this is “saengil chukhahaeyo” (in Hangul: 생일 축하해요), which you would use when talking to someone older than you or someone you’re not super close with.
 But there are slight variations to consider depending on the situation.
 Let’s check them out!

 In Hangul:생일 축하해요